Remington Hot Springs Trail Route Guide

 Trail Highlights

-The Remington Hot Springs are a collection of geothermal pools above the Kern River.
-Built by volunteers, there are three unique stone tubs above the river and a smaller, lukewarm basin set back from the bank named the Miner’s Pool.
-Note the highest pool is the hottest, decreasing in temperature as it travels down to the lowest tub on the river.
+Remington Hot Springs is a collection of geothermal pools built above the Kern River by volunteers.
+Three stone tubs sit directly above the river, while a smaller, lukewarm basin known as the Miner’s Pool is set slightly back from the bank.
+Water temperatures at Remington Hot Springs decrease from the highest pool to the lowest.

 Frequently Asked Questions